 Included with this letter is the Year 10 Consent Card.
-Please read all the information on both sides of this page before completing the Year 10 Consent Card.
-Keep this information for future reference.
+Please read all information on both sides of this page before completing the consent card and discuss these vaccines with your child.

 It is important that you complete the Consent Card and return it to the school, even if you DO NOT consent for your child to be vaccinated at school.